Orientation

 In 2022, the United Nations General Assembly adopted a resolution recognizing “the right to a clean, healthy and sustainable environment as a human right.”
 This course explores the relationship and overlap between international human rights law and environmental law.

 The course begins with a basic overview of key concepts in human rights law and a brief history of the development of international environmental law.
 After this introduction, the course examines the question of how environmental harms impact traditionally recognized human rights.
-It then turns to converse question of how the enjoyment of civil, political, economic, social, and cultural human rights influence environmental protection.
+It then turns to the converse question of how the enjoyment of civil, political, economic, social, and cultural human rights influence environmental protection.
 Students will consider whether, from a policy and legal perspective, it makes sense to approach environmental issues with a human rights framework, as well as what difference it makes to recognize, as the majority of countries in the world now do, a human right to a healthy environment.

-Introduction to to Comparative Company Law (1 Credit) [Second Session]
+Comparative Tort Law (1 Credit)

 Faculty